ccapdev1920T2/s11g7/server/routes/README.md

 ## Features to Be Implemented

-- Enlist and dropping of courses
+- Enlistment and dropping of courses